bob-ros2/dindbox/README.md

     ```
     The `--reload` flag enables hot-reloading when source files change.
 Note that this local server will not have access to a Docker daemon unless you have one running and configured.

+## Security Considerations

+-   **Network Exposure**: By default, the API/UI port (`8000`) and the SSH port (`2223`) are exposed on the host.
+If this host is accessible on a network, these endpoints will be too.
+It is critical to ensure that these ports are protected by a firewall or only exposed on trusted networks.
+For production or multi-user environments, you should implement proper authentication and authorization for the API and disable password-based SSH authentication in favor of SSH keys.

+-   **Docker-in-Docker (DinD) Isolation**: While DinD provides a separate Docker environment, it is not a perfect security sandbox.
+The inner Docker daemon runs as root within the main container and shares the host machine's kernel.
+A sophisticated attacker who achieves root access inside the container could potentially exploit kernel vulnerabilities to gain access to the underlying host system.
+Do not run untrusted or malicious container images in this environment if host security is a critical concern.

 ## Project Structure

 ```